thomaslaurenson/Dragino_LoRaShield_Node_AU915/README.md

 ![](resources/Lora_Shield_v1.4.jpg "Dragino LoraShield v1.4")

 Attaching the LoRaWAN shield to an Arduino is a very simple process.
 Just plug the shield into the matching pins available.
 Plug and play!
-Below is a photo of a Dragino LoRaShield attached to an Arduino.

-NOTE: Make sure you have the US900 version of the Dragino LoRaShield.
-This information is available on the bottom of the PCB board.
-A box on the PCB should be ticked to illustrate the specific model, as illustrated in the photo below:
+**NOTE:** Make sure you have the US900 version of the Dragino LoRaShield.
+The version information is available on the bottom of the PCB board.
+A box on the PCB should be ticked to illustrate the specific model.

 ### Setup Arduino IDE

-Download ant install the Arduino IDE.
+Download and install the Arduino IDE.
 [These instructions for installation on Windows](https://www.arduino.cc/en/Guide/Windows) should provide enough information.

 ### Download Repo and Flash Arduino

 This repo and the library can be added to the Arduino IDE library using a variety of methods.
 These are outlined below:

-1. Install it using the Arduino Library manager ("Sketch" -> "Include Library" -> "Manage Libraries...")
-2. Download a zipfile from github using the "Download ZIP" button and install it using the Arduino IDE ("Sketch" -> "Include Library" -> "Add .ZIP Library...")
-3. Clone this git repository into your sketchbook/libraries folder.
+1. Clone this git repository into your sketchbook/libraries folder.
 In Windows the specific directory is `C:\Users\<username>\My Documents\Arduino\libraries\<library folder>`
+2. Install it using the Arduino Library manager ("Sketch" -> "Include Library" -> "Manage Libraries...")
+3. Download a zipfile from github using the "Download ZIP" button and install it using the Arduino IDE ("Sketch" -> "Include Library" -> "Add .ZIP Library...")

 For more infomation on using Arduino libraries, see https://www.arduino.cc/en/Guide/Libraries.

-Now we want to open the Dragino_LoRaShield_AU915.ino sketch file in the Arduino IDE.
-The sketch file is available in the `examples` directory in this repo.
+Now we want to open the `Dragino_LoRaShield_AU915.ino` sketch file in the Arduino IDE.
+The sketch file is available in the `/examples` directory in this repo.
 This specific sketch file is a modified version of the original sketch provided with the Dragino LoRaShield provided on [the Dragino Wiki](http://wiki.dragino.com/index.php?title=Lora_Shield) for the US900 version, available directly from [here](https://github.com/dragino/Lora/blob/master/Lora%20Shield/Examples/lora_shield_ttn-915-fix-frequency/lora_shield_ttn-915-fix-frequency.ino).

 Make sure your Arduino and LoRaShield are attached to the host computer via USB.
 Now, upload sketch to Arduino, by selecting "Upload" which will compile and upload the sketch to the device.